DarkSnakeGang/GoogleSnakePudding/README.md

 # Google Snake Pudding Mod and Dice Mod
-Pudding Mod specifically made for speedrunners.
+* Pudding Mod specifically made for speedrunners.
 Mainly has quality of life features.
-Dice Mod adds new apple "Dice" count, which spawns between 1 and 6 apples when the last available apple is eaten.
-Also has "Blue Dice" with is between 1 and 12.
-Has Pudding Mod built in.
+* Dice Mod adds a new count settings, which spawn between 1 and 6/12 apples when the last available apple is eaten.

 ## Features
 ### Current Features